bennyp85/SIT746---Research-Project/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/new-algorithm`)
 3. Make your changes following the coding guidelines
-4. Run tests and linting (`pytest && black src tests && flake8 src tests`)
+4. Run any relevant formatting or linting locally (for now, `black src && flake8 src` is sufficient)
 5. Commit your changes (`git commit -m 'Add new quantum algorithm'`)
 6. Push to the branch (`git push origin feature/new-algorithm`)
 7. Open a Pull Request